-The CCO should have the necessary qualifications, experience, and professional background and should have a sound understanding of relevant laws and regulations and their potential impact on the Bank's operations.
-The CCO shall have commensurate skills and expertise to provide appropriate guidance and direction to the bank on the development, implementation and maintenance of the compliance program.
+The Chief Compliance Officer shall have commensurate skills and expertise to provide appropriate guidance and direction to the bank on the development, implementation and maintenance of the compliance program.

-The role of the CCO includes the following:
+The role of the Compliance Officer includes the following:

-- Ensures proper onboarding of new directors; - Monitors, reviews, evaluates, and ensures the compliance by the Bank, its officers and directors with the relevant laws, the SEC Code, rules and regulations, and all governance issuance of regulatory agencies thru the implementation of the Bank's compliance system and program in accordance with the requirements of the BSP, including but not limited to the identification and control of compliance risks, prudential reporting obligations as well as compliance training; - Reports the matter to Senior Management and the Board if violations are found and recommends the imposition of appropriate disciplinary action; - Ensures the integrity and accuracy of all documentary submission to regulators; - Collaborates with other departments to properly address compliance issues, which may be subject to investigation; - Identifies possible areas of compliance issues and works towards the resolution of the same; - Ensures the attendance of board members and key officers to relevant trainings; - Tracks and evaluates all new regulations or amendments to existing regulatory issuances and disseminates these immediately to the implementing units for their information and action; - Initiates requests for policy pronouncements or revisions to ensure new regulations are made part of the Bank's policies and procedures; - Provides guidance, advisories and training to employees on significant laws and regulations; - Liaises with the regulatory authorities (i.e., BSP and SEC) and to appear before these bodies upon summons to clarify matters related to the compliance system as well as compliance with the provisions and requirements of the SEC's Revised Code of Corporate Governance as well as the Bank's Corporate Governance Manual; - Supervises the compliance function staff (Section 161, MORB); and - Performs such other duties and responsibilities as may be provided by the SEC.
+- Ensures proper onboarding of new directors; - Monitors, reviews, evaluates and ensures the compliance by the Bank, its officers and directors with the relevant laws, the SEC Code, rules and regulations and all governance issuance of regulatory agencies thru the implementation of the Bank's compliance system and program in accordance with the requirements of the BSP, including but not limited to the identification and control of compliance risks, prudential reporting obligations as well as compliance training; - Reports the matter to Senior Management and the Board if violations are found and recommends the imposition of appropriate disciplinary action; - Ensures the integrity and accuracy of all documentary submission to regulators; - Collaborates with other departments to properly address compliance issues, which may be subject to investigation; - Identifies possible areas of compliance issues and works towards the resolution of the same; - Ensures the attendance of board members and key officers to relevant trainings; - Tracks and evaluates all new regulations or amendments to existing regulatory issuances and disseminates these immediately to the implementing units for their information and action. - Initiates requests for policy pronouncements or revisions to ensure new regulations are made part of the bank's policies and procedures. - Provides guidance, advisories and training to employees on significant laws and regulations. - Liaises with the regulatory authorities (i.e. BSP and SEC) and to appear before these bodies upon summons to clarify matters related to the compliance system as well as compliance with the provisions and requirements of the SEC's Revised Code of Corporate Governance as well as the Bank's Corporate Governance Manual. - Performs such other duties and responsibilities as may be provided by the SEC.
 (Recommendation 1.6, SEC CCG)